bhacquin/KeywordBasedClassification/README.md

 ```
 The method refines the model on the whole dataset this time by using the most 'confident' predictions of the trained model (strecthing predictions either to 1 or 0).

-## Running on new datasets

-## Next Steps - Improvements
-Uncertainty use.